Italian city-states: Difference from northern Europe

 Between the 12th and 13th centuries, Italy was vastly different from feudal Europe north of the Alps.
 The Peninsula was a melange of political and cultural elements, not a unified state.

-Marc Bloch and Fernand Braudel have argued that geography determined the history of the region; other scholars emphasize the absence of central political structures.
 The very mountainous nature of Italy's landscape was a barrier to effective inter-city communication.
 The Po plain was an exception: it was the only large contiguous area, and most city states that fell to invasion were located there.
 Those that survived the longest were in the more rugged regions, such as Florence or Venice, which was protected by its lagoon.

 The rugged terrain of the Alps prevented the Holy Roman Emperors or various German princes and lords from attacking the northern part of Italy, safeguarding the country from permanent German political control.
 Largely for these reasons, no strong monarchies emerged as they did in the rest of Europe.
 Authority of the Holy Roman Empire over northern Italian territory, especially after the year 1177, was de facto only nominal.
 Instead emerged the autonomous (sometimes de facto independent) city-states.

 While those Roman, urban, republican sensibilities persisted, there were many movements and changes afoot.
 Italy first felt the changes in Europe from the 11th to the 13th centuries.
 Typically there was: